-Churchill & District News - December 17, 2020 - Page 13 to Churchill, but the greater Latrobe area with a number of vehicles having been set alight in plantation areas.
-The remainder of the reports relate to incidents where offenders have been interviewed and charged for offences.
-As the weather gets warmer and we enter December, it is probably timely to remind people to ensure that their properties are fire ready and that fire plans are in place.
-I truly hope that we in this area never need to use a fire plan again, especially as those who were affected in the fires in East Gippsland continue their recovery, and the Yinnar South fire was not that long ago.
-I would urge people to check the Fire Services Victoria website for helpful and handy tips and advice.
+warmer and we enter

+December, it is probably

+timely to remind people to

+ensure that their properties

+plans are in place.
+I truly

+hope that we in this area

+never need to use a fire

+plan again, especially as

+those who were affected in

+the fires in East Gippsland

+continue their recovery, and

+the Yinnar South fire was

+not that long ago.
+I would

+urge people to check the Fire

+Services Victoria website for

+helpful and handy tips and

+There have also been four reports of fires, which is a concern coming up to the warmer weather.

+One of these fires was in the HVP plantation on Monash Way which may have started from a discarded cigarette.

+Another of the fires was a stolen vehicle that was set alight in the plantation area off Glendonald Road.
+This is of great concern not only

+to Churchill, but the greater advice.
-After what has been, shall I say, an interesting the other (all year expressions have been used of course) and the news that the Queensland border will be reopening to Victoria soon, we hope, people will no doubt be making travel and Christmas plans.
-Please when making these plans, log onto the Victoria Police website and complete an absence from residence.
-Make sure you either cancel mail or have your mail held while you are away, or have a trusted neighbour or friend collect on your behalf.

-Don't advertise that you are away, particularly on social media.

-I wish everyone a happy and safe festive period, and remember to look out for each other.
+of vehicles having been set shall I say, an interesting alight in plantation areas.
+The remainder of the reports relate to incidents where offenders have been interviewed and charged for As the weather gets the other (all year expressions have been used of course) and the news that the Queensland border will be reopening to Victoria soon, we hope, people will no doubt be making travel and Christmas plans.
+Please when making these plans, log onto the Victoria Police website and complete an Don't advertise that you are away, particularly on and safe festive period, and remember to look out for

-MY FAMILY AND I WOULD LIKE TO WISH YOU A MERRY CHRISTMAS AND HAPPY NEW YEAR

-When booking your next HOLIDAY, book with confidence, book with Matt Schmitz - Travel Counsellors

-Just some of the reasons why:-

-- Over 75 countries under my belt

-- Over 15 years in travel

-- Flexible appointments in and out of office hours

-- I can come to you

-- 24/7 emergency support

-- Backed by an award winning franchise

-- 100% financially protected